davebollinger/davebollinger.github.io/TVShader/README.md

 The destroy method takes an optional parameter of a display group to which it should "return" the original contentGroup.

-For this demo, the appropriate group to return the contentGroup to is the display's primary stage...
+For this demo, since the contentGroup was originally created in the display's primary stage, that would also be the appropriate group to return it to...
 ```lua
 tvshader:destroy( display.getCurrentStage() )
 ```